mellive42/ChocolateSales_Tableau/README.md

 # Chocolate Sales in Tableau
 This project showcases a Tableau dashboard analyzing two years of chocolate sales data.
 The dataset is dummy data sourced from Kaggle.
 This is meant to simulate a real-world retail scenario.
 Below I've shared pics of the dashboard.
-However, if you prefer to personally visualize the data I've attached the Kaggle files I used for this, as well as the packaged workbook from Tableau (see in releases as this file in larger than github allows).
+However, if you prefer to personally visualize the data I've attached the Kaggle files I used for this, as well as the packaged workbook from Tableau (see in releases as this file in larger than github uploaded files allows).

 # Data source
 From within sales.csv, Product ID was connected to Product ID in products.csv